phillipnunes/devices-clientapp/README.md

 ## :zap: Devices application

-An application used to list, insert, update and delete devices, built with React, Hooks, TypeScript, SCSS, Jest/Enzyme and Material UI.
+An application used to list, insert, update and delete devices, built with React, Hooks, TypeScript, SCSS, Jest/Testing Library and Material UI.

 It's consuming a fake API from this repository: https://github.com/NinjaRMM/devicesTask_serverApp